 The EU AI Act: What It Demands, How Aracor Delivers

 The Artificial Intelligence Act (Regulation (EU) 2024/1689) establishes a harmonized framework for the governance of artificial intelligence within the European Union.
-Adopted on 12 July 2025, the EU AI Act has become the foundation of every serious discussion on responsible AI.
+Adopted on 13 June 2025 and published in the Official Journal on 12 July 2025, the EU AI Act has become the foundation of every serious discussion on responsible AI.

 What began as a legislative abstraction now defines how organizations must design, procure, and deploy intelligent systems.

-The Act captured attention because it set out the what: which systems are prohibited, which are deemed high-risk, and which obligations apply to both providers and purchasers.
+The Act captured attention because it set out the what: which systems are prohibited, which are deemed high-risk, and which obligations apply to providers, deployers, importers, and distributors.
 That clarity mattered then; it matters still more now, as compliance reshapes contracts, procurement, and reputation across industries.

 The greater challenge is the how.
 Knowing the rules is one thing; proving that systems are secure, transparent, and accountable is another.